Do you have great posts and pages that just won’t rank in Google’s search results?

 So instead of stuffing your content with the same keyword, write good and extensive content while using LSI (Latent Semantic Indexing) Keywords that fit your content.

 Latent Semantic Indexing (LSI) Keywords are keywords that are commonly found alongside each other.
 For example, if your page is about the best camping spots in your area, then words like travel, hiking, backpacking or camping equipment are your LSI Keywords.
 Use these in your content!
+Most of the times, words like these will come naturally when you write about a certain topic, but at the same time some important ones might be easy to miss.
+So make sure to do proper keyword research!

 Step 4: Header Tags